YilikaLoufoua/feedback-analyzer/README.md

 #### Core Features

-- [ ] User can import real-life feedback data.
+- [x] User can import real-life feedback data.
-- [ ] User can view imported data in a scrollable table.
+- [x] User can view imported data in a scrollable table.
+- [ ] User can manually calibrate feedbacks as positive or negative
 - [ ] User can categorize text-based feedbacks by user-defined categories
 - [ ] User can view text-based feedbacks by positive, neutral, and negative sentiment.
 - [ ] User can view text-based feedbacks by both category and sentiment.